StuartJMackintosh/clean-site/README.md

 > ALPHA incomplete

+This theme is specifically built for pico_cms on Nextcloud, to deliver a straight forward elegant boostratp 5 site.

 ## Origin

 Amalgamation of [https://github.com/BesrourMS/clean-blog](clean-blog) and default Pico theme

-requires no plugins, no 3rd party assets
+requires no plugins, no 3rd party / CDN assets

 ## Behavour